dj3l4l/dj3l4l.github.io/ASTRO_MIGRATION.md

 # Astro migration workspace

-This branch contains an Astro replacement for the existing Jekyll/Moon site.
-The original Jekyll files remain in place temporarily as the source of truth for visual and URL comparisons.
+This branch contains the Astro replacement for the former Jekyll/Moon site.
+The retired implementation remains available in Git history if a visual or content comparison is ever needed.

 ## Local preview